Anthony Davis Player Props: Lakers vs. Jazz

-Anthony Davis and the rest of the Los Angeles Lakers will be facing off versus the Utah Jazz on Tuesday at 9:00 PM ET.
+Anthony Davis and the rest of the Los Angeles Lakers will be taking on the Utah Jazz on Sunday at 3:30 PM ET.

-If you'd like to place a wager on Davis' props, we dive into his available ones, providing some stats and trends, below.

 Anthony Davis Prop Bets vs. the Jazz